potterheadk/git-made-simple/README.md

 ## 🧭 **Key Features**
 - **Track All Changes:** Detect additions, deletions, or updates with ease.
 - **Push with a Click:** No more terminal gymnastics!
 - **Simple and Lightweight:** Designed for efficiency without the bloat.
+- **Some Error Handeling:** It handles submodules,clears cache if there is error in some cases.

 ---